Our Sheep and Those Who Care for Them

 Our dairy ewes performed well in the milking parlor, with many producing over 1000 pounds of milk in our 5 1/2-month milking season, after having first nursed their lambs for 5 to 6 weeks.
 During the years that we ran the dairy commercially (2009 to 2016), our practice was to meter their milk production once a month during the milking season and only save the daughters of our best producers.
 We selected as well for good mothering and good udder conformation.
 We closed the dairy in 2017, but we continued to breed a reduced flock of high-percentage East Friesians.

 In 2018 we began to diversify our sheep operation to optimize for quality of wool, and also to bring in breeds that are hardier than the East Friesians and tend to have fewer lambs, to make lambing-season a bit easier for us.
 We settled on Romneys and Corriedales and brought in small pedigreed starter flocks of both breeds in the summer of 2018.
-See our fiber sheep page for more on our Romney and Corriedale sheep.
+Since then, we have introduced 2 Cormo rams and more recently, moorit (brown) Romneys.
+See our fiber sheep page for more on our fiber sheep.
 In 2018 and 2019 we bred Corriedale and Romney rams to our East Friesian ewes and in 2019 and 2020 we had a nice crop of crossbred lambs that we jokingly refer to as “Friedales” (Corriedale x East Friesian) and “Romnesians” (Romney x East Friesian).
-In 2020 we decided that we would not breed our East Friesian ewes any more, to make lambing time easier on us and on the ewes.
-We will continue our East Friesian genetics in our cross-bred lines, who show the pet-like personality of our beloved East Friesians.
+Some of these crosses produced fleeces of high quality, and all of them produce lambs with good growth and quality.
+We are concentrating on the finer fiber sheep in our breeding program these days, but we are keeping the best of our Romnesians and Friedales, for their fleeces, lambs and sweet personalities.

 To protect our sheep from predators, we use livestock-protection dogs.
 Our dogs were born with sheep and raised with sheep, and prefer the company of their sheep to that of people.
 They live with the sheep full-time and are very professional, always on guard and ready to fiercely defend their charges.
 Having been bred and selected for countless generations for their sheep-protecting behavior, these dogs need no training whatsoever to do their jobs.
 I consider them to be partners in our operation, because while we don’t have to tell them what to do, they are intelligent dogs who carefully observe our operation and do what we need them to do on cue.
 If we open a gate and start rounding up the lambs, the dog knows we are going to the corrals for lamb-weighing, and he leads the way.
 If there is one lamb separated from the group, or otherwise particularly vulnerable, the dog with the lambs will keep careful watch over that lamb, while still remaining vigilant about the rest of the flock.
 We have had a number of noble Great Pyrenees who gave every moment of their lives to their sheep until they succumbed to old age.
-We miss Big Otis, Oso, and Shep very much.
-But we are lucky to have three young and awesome dogs protecting our sheep these days.
-Our Great Pyrenees dog Orbit is assisted by his younger colleagues, Oakley and Oliver, who are Great Pyrenees with a trace of Anatolian Shepherd.
+We miss Big Otis, Oso, Shep and Orbit very much.
+But we are lucky to have two young and awesome dogs, Oakley and Oliver, protecting our sheep these days.
 Our best dogs come from an excellent breeder who breeds for strong working-dog traits and gives her dogs almost no human attention.
 Oakley and Oliver arrived at 6-months old and impressed us immediately with their maturity, their calmness around the sheep and the protective instinct they were already showing even as pups.

 Thanks to our amazing dogs, we have never lost a lamb to a predator, although we have a resident mountain lion on the ranch and packs of coyotes who we hear howling every night.